rindow/rindow.github.io/_neuralnetworks/api/flatten.md

 title: "Flatten"
 grand_upper_section: index
 upper_section: apitoc
-previous_section: dense
+previous_section: activation
-next_section: relu
+next_section: concatenate
 ---

 - **namespace**: Rindow\NeuralNetworks\Layer
 - **classname**: Flatten

 Flattens the input.
 Just reshape from input data to flat shape in this layer.
 Does not affect the batch size.

 Flatten implements the operation: